MarcusTennant/Reverb/README.md

 As the player gains more points the world gradually gets more colorful and chaotic.
 This leads to a crescendo when the player grabs a powerup to transform the gameworld to a 3d perspective.

-Also included are (unimplemented due to time constraints) python files to upload and display highscores for individual songs to an sql database.
+Also included are (unimplemented due to time constraints) python files to upload and display highscores for individual songs from an sql database.

 ![screenshot](./Gameplay1.png)
 ![screenshot](./Gameplay2.png)